defencedigital/moduk-service-manual/src/your-community/user-centred-design-2.md

 You need to work in the Ministry of Defence to join community calls.

-Using your Ministry of Defence email, ask to [join the UCD community calls].
+Using your Ministry of Defence email, [ask to join the community calls](mailto:UKStratCom-DD-Foundry-UCD-UX@mod.gov.uk?subject=Join%20UCD%20community%20calls).

 Include your full name, your role and the project you are working on.

 ## Useful resources